oracle-livelabs/oci/cd3-automation-toolkit/deploy-compute/deploy-compute.md

 3. Add details for Compartment:

-    - Open the **"Compartments"** tab and add your compartment data with below image as example.
+    - Open the *Compartments* tab and add your compartment data with below image as example.

     - If the parent compartment is not under root directly, then provide it in the below format: